nzediegwu1/EventManager/README.md

 ## Documentation

 The API was documented using swagger.
-To view, click [here](http://eventmanageronline.herokuapp.com/api-docs/)
+To view, click [here](http://eventmanageronline.herokuapp.com/api/v1/docs)

 ## Limitations
     1. User cannot book for an event online
-    2. User cannot book a center online
+    2. User cannot pay for center booking online
     2. An event cannot span more than one day, user has to create multiple events for multiple days
     3. Cannot upload multiple images for a center/event
     4. User cannot upvote/downvote events or submit rating for centers